Dom Pedro II Home: Structure

 The Dom Pedro II Home is an urban manor house (sobrado) from the first half of the 19th century.
 Despite it numerous Neoclassical exterior details, it has the standard structure of stone masonry and follows the plan of a "great European Baroque palace."
 It is possibly a "provincial" replica of the Palace of Versailles.
 The structure is made up of three parts: a central block with a two long wings at each side.
 In total, the house is approximately 120 m long.
 They are connected by corridors along the entire length of the building.
 The length of the façade has sash windows surmounted by lunettes and both the upper and lower floors.

 The exterior of the central block and entrance has a wide patio enclosed by an elaborate fence with pillars are iron grating.
 The windows are only interrupted at the lower level by a large carved entrance doors and two smaller side doors.
 Neoclassical statues, urns, and other decorative elements are placed evenly across the pillars.
 The Imperial Coat of Arms of Pedro II were placed at the center of a Neoclassical-style pediment above the entrance building, and date to the 1880s.

 Of special note are the numerous ceramic urns and statues produced by the Santo António do Vale Factory (Fábrica de Santo António do Vale) in Lisbon, a much-desired product in 19th century Brazil.
 A smaller number of Santo Antônio do Porto pieces can be found in Cachoeira and Santo Amaro, but the collection at the Dom Pedro II Home is the largest in Bahia.
 The fountain at the entrance on Avenida Luiz Tarquínio is original to the structure.

 Interior

-The interior has spacious rooms that retain their original dimensions.The ground floor has a grand hall with a gallery of oil paintings and a tablein jacaranda rosewood, all in the Dom João V style.
+The interior has spacious rooms that retain their original dimensions.
+The ground floor has a grand hall with a gallery of oil paintings and a table in jacaranda rosewood, all in the Dom João V style.
 Some alterations are visible in the interior of the building; they date to the 1880s when the residence was transformed into an asylum.

 The interior has a chapel, the Capela Santa Izabel, directly behind the grand entrance.
 It was built in the 19th century and has a neoclassical altar, with a white background and talha dourada, or gilt wood carving.